 Business & IP Centre Nottinghamshire

-Access a wealth of free resources, databases and information to help you start up and run your business.
+Discover and access the wealth of free resources, databases, and information we have on offer to help you start-up and run your business.

-Some databases can be accessed from home with your library card, whilst others are available through your local Business & IP Centres in the libraries.
+Got a library card?
+Some of these databases can be accessed from home with your library card, whilst others are available through your local Business & IP Centres in the libraries.

 An ideal reference resource for starting and running a business.
 Can be accessed remotely or in all library sites.